Bulation/rsschool-cv/cv.md

 ## Level of English

-I have EF SET Certificate that certify me tha my level of English is B1 Intermediate
+I have EF SET Certificate that certify me that my level of English is B1 Intermediate

 [Link on certificate](https://www.efset.org/cert/FedyfJ)